-A compensation plan, detailed budget and implementation plan will be undertaken and included in the ARAP Report which addresses both permanent and temporary loss of assets.
+A compensation plan, detailed budget and implementation plan will be undertaken and included in the RAP/ARAP Report which addresses both permanent and temporary loss of assets.

-Efforts have been made during the identification of the transmission and distribution line routes to ensure that the paths are routed in areas with minimal settlement as possible to avoid land acquisition or displacement.
-The Government of Rwanda through the Ministry of Infrastructure has taken its commitment to expropriate the people's properties which shall be damaged during the project execution works (refer to appendix 2).
+Efforts have been made during the identification of the transmission line routes to ensure that the paths are routed in areas with minimal settlements as possible to avoid land acquisition or displacement.
+In case of land acquisition or displacement as consequence of construction of sub-stations and transmission lines, the PAPs will be compensated as per RAP/ARAP that will be prepared.